-Dulcie is a native Nevadan, born and raised in Las Vegas, and has witnessed the spectacular growth of Spanish Trail first hand.
-She has a strong knowledge of the Spanish Trail Country Club Community and what’s going on in Real Estate today.
-Dulcie stays current with market conditions and keeps continuously updated on market trends, legal reforms and financing so she can assist you to make informed decisions.
-A senior Realtor with Simply Vegas, she has sold almost 500 homes sold since 1998.
-You will be assured a professional experience when buying or selling Real Estate with The Dulcie Crawford Group.
+Dulcie Crawford is a native Nevadan, born and raised in Las Vegas, and has witnessed the spectacular growth of Spanish Trail firsthand.
+She has a strong knowledge of the Spanish Trail Community and what’s going on in Real Estate today.
+Dulcie stays current with market conditions and keeps continuously updated on market trends, legal reforms and financing so she can assist you in making informed decisions.
+A senior Realtor with Signature Real Estate Group, she has sold over 1,200 homes since 1998.
+You are assured a professional experience when buying or selling Real Estate with The Dulcie Crawford Group.

 “See, the Mojave Desert,” Spanish Trail Country Club promoting executive Jeff Drothler jokes, signaling out finished a lavish territory of grass and tidal ponds spotted with geese, blue mountains ascending out yonder.
 In reality, remaining inside Spanish Trail, it’s difficult to trust that you’re in Las Vegas by any stretch of the imagination, and for inhabitants of this gated, 640-section of land desert garden, that is the point.

 The country club and encompassing network have filled in as an address for nearby experts, golf devotees and obvious names since its establishing in 1984.
 Andre Agassi and Siegfried Fischbacher have called Spanish Trail home, and the imperial group of Brunei possesses a 15-section of land compound here with an about 40,000-square-foot primary house.